 Many different insect repellents and attractants are made using the fragrances and oils drawn from natural resources, i.e. plants.
 While there are plants which do, in fact, keep mosquitoes away and are not only majorly used in the production of insect repellents but are also used in gardens and landscape design, there are also many plants which attract insects such as mosquitoes.

-The plants which attract mosquitoes are mainly plants which contain nectar, as both, male and female mosquitoes feed on nectar.
-Many flowers and plants which bloom with flowers for that matter contain nectar, therefore we can expect a lot of insects, such as bees and mosquitoes.
+The plants which attract mosquitoes are mainly those which contain nectar as both male and female mosquitoes feed on nectar.
+Many plants have flowers for that contain nectar, therefore, you can expect a lot of insects around them such as bees and mosquitoes.

-Even if you have a backyard full of mosquito deterring plants, by heavily watering them, there still will be mosquitoes coming into your backyard.
-Hence, it is not only important to know which plants attract mosquitoes and which ones are those that deter them, but also it is important to know the biology and behavior of mosquitoes in order to successfully keep them as far from you as possible.
+Even if you have a backyard full of mosquito deterring plants, by heavily watering them, there will still be mosquitoes coming into your backyard.
+Hence, it is not only important to know which plants attract mosquitoes and which ones deter them, but it is also important to know the biology and behavior of mosquitoes in order to successfully keep them as far from you as possible.

-So what can you do to avoid mosquitoes taking residence in your backyard?
+What can you do to avoid mosquitoes taking residence in your backyard?